FREE SHIPPING on orders of $85 or more

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ivey family emigrate to North America:

-Ivey Settlers in the United States in the 17th Century
+Ivey Settlers in United States in the 17th Century

-Ivey Settlers in the United States in the 19th Century
+Ivey Settlers in United States in the 19th Century

 The Ivey Family Crest was acquired from the Houseofnames.com archives.
 The Ivey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.